cchailloux/az-fell/README.md

 # The Project

-Make a website for the A. Z. Fell bookshop in Soho, London indicating whether the shop is currently opened or not (most likely not).
+Make a website for the A. Z. Fell & Co bookshop in Soho, London indicating whether the shop is currently opened or not (most likely not).

 ## Project advancement